mmarinovic/erc20-wizard/README.md

 # Ethereum ERC 20 Token Factory
 Create and deploy new tokens on Ethereum network.
-Make sure you have some funds on your account since deploying a contract costs ether.
+Make sure you have some funds in your ethereum wallet since deploying a contract costs ether.

 ## Configuration
 Infura requires a project ID to access the network.
 I added my ID to the `./config.json`, but requests are limited.
 Change that to fit your needs.